The green glow of dark-tainted earth.

 She emerged on the other side to see Fynn holding her within a protective spell.

 Fynn lowered her to the ground and then released the spell and she nearly collapsed when she was back under her own control.
-Fynn and Aethelwolfe rushed to her side to help her up, and Ailyn was right there with them, a concerned look on her face… or at least as concerned as a warlock can look in a situation like this.
+Fynn and Aethelwolfe rushed to her side to help her up, and Ailyn was right there with them, a concerned look on her face… or at least as concerned as a Shadowspeaker can look in a situation like this.

 “Not bad, huh?”
 Iliera asked, smiling at her allies.